zschaeffer/dsp/06-statistics.md

 ---

 ###Q8.
+Bayesian &amp; Frequentist Comparison
 How do frequentist and Bayesian statistics compare?

 >> REPLACE THIS TEXT WITH YOUR RESPONSE